Steve Aoki: 2018–2021: 5OKI, Neon Future III and Neon Future IV

-2022-2023: Hiroquest albums
+2022–2023: Hiroquest: Genesis and Hiroquest 2: Double Helix

 On September 9, 2019, Aoki released "Let It Be Me", a collaboration with Backstreet Boys, which came about after Aoki met Nick Carter at his Vegas show.

 On June 24, 2020, he co-released "Ninja Re Bang Bang Steve Aoki Remix" with Japanese artist Kyary Pamyu Pamyu.
 This is a remix of Kyary's 2013 hit song of the same name.
 The song is a theme song for the free-to-play video game Ninjala, released the same day.

 On August 21, 2020, Aoki remixed several songs by the anarcho-punk band Crass under a 12" single "normal never was III" with all purchases going towards domestic abuse charity "refuge".

 Aoki released several non-album singles in early 2022, including "Welcome to the Playhouse" (featuring vocals by Shaquille O'Neal) on January 7, and "Da Homies" on February 4.
 He then began to release singles which later appeared on his upcoming seventh studio album, Hiroquest: Genesis.
 These included "Kult" (with Grandson featuring Jasiah), "Ultimate" (featuring Santa Fe Klan and Snow Tha Product), and "The Whistle" (featuring Timmy Trumpet and DJ Aligator).

 On September 16, 2022, Aoki released his seventh studio album, Hiroquest: Genesis.
 The album features many notable collaborators including Mod Sun, PnB Rock, Taking Back Sunday, Lil Xan, Bryce Vine, and many more.

-On 12 January 2023, Argentine singer Tini released "Muñecas", a collaboration featuring Aoki and singer La Joaqui, as the ninth single from her fourth studio album Cupido.
+On January 12, 2023, Argentine singer Tini released "Muñecas", a collaboration featuring Aoki and singer La Joaqui, as the ninth single from her fourth studio album Cupido.

 On August 18, 2023, Aoki announced his upcoming eighth studio album, a sequel to 2022's Hiroquest: Genesis, called Hiroquest 2: Double Helix.
 The album was released on November 17, 2023, and featured Paris Hilton, Akon, Angela Aguilar, Danna Paola, Greeicy, Galantis, JJ Lin, Hayley Kiyoko, Timmy Trumpet, and John Martin, among others.

 A remix of "Locked Up" (originally by Akon) by Steve Aoki, Trinix, and Akon was released in August 2023.